mdtowhid/TypeScripts_Localstorage/readme.md

-A crud application using Typescript | window.localStorage. without having a server.
+A web application using Typescript | window.localStorage. without having a server.

 LANGUAGES:
 1. HTML,